Comprehensive Memory Center Recognized for Alzheimer’s Patient Care

 Contrary to what most people may think, Alzheimer’s is not a normal part of aging, but it is a cause of death.
 It is the 6th leading cause of death in this country.
 Experts say getting diagnosed early is key to manage this disease.
 That’s why UT Health Austin’s Comprehensive Memory Center was recently recognized by the Texas Health and Human Services commission for their work with Alzheimer’s patients.
 And, it’s right here in Austin.
 KXAN’s Sally Hernandez spoke about the program with Alyssa Aguirre, MSW, LCSW-S, clinical social worker and manager of the Comprehensive Memory Center.

 Tell us about the Innovators in Aging Award?

 This is the first year that Texas Health and Human Services have given out the award.
 The Award recognizes agencies and creative programs that are having a positive impact on the quality of life for older adults living in Texas.

 What is the Comprehensive Memory Center?

-The Cognitive Disorders Center is a neurology clinic within the Mulva Clinic for the Neurosciences that specializes in the diagnosis and treatment of dementia and other cognitive conditions that impact memory and thinking.
+The Comprehensive Memory Center is a neurology clinic within the Mulva Clinic for the Neurosciences that specializes in the diagnosis and treatment of dementia and other cognitive conditions that impact memory and thinking.